 Tax Increment Financing (TIF) is tool available to municipalities to promote economic development in areas that are deteriorating or blighted.
 TIF districts are created jointly by the local taxing bodies (i.e. Village, School District, Park District, Library District, etc.) to create opportunities for private-public partnership with developers and businesses.
 The purpose of TIF is to promote growth and opportunity in underperforming areas.

 How does TIF work?

-Once a TIF district is formed, the amount in taxes collected by the local taxing bodies are frozen for the life of the TIF.
+Once a TIF district is formed, the amount in taxes collected by the local taxing bodies is frozen for the life of the TIF.
 TIF districts may last for up to a maximum of 23 years but may be extended an additional 12 years in rare cases.
 As equalized assessed values increase, local taxing authorities continued to collect the same taxes that were collected prior to the creation of the district, with the additional tax revenues (the increment) are collected into a special TIF fund (Figure 1).
 These new TIF funds can be used by the municipality for eligible investments in the district area to generate economic development.
 As the district area improves, equalized assessed values improve, and all local taxing authorities benefit from the growth when the district dissolves.

 What can TIF funds be used for?

 The state statute (65 ILCS 5/Art.
 11 Div 74.4) outlines that TIF funding may be used to reimburse eligible public or private redevelopment costs such as: